simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-yourself-from-social-engineering/index.en.md

 3. **Share Information:** If you come across a new social engineering technique or receive a suspicious email, share the information with your colleagues or the cybersecurity community.
 Collaborative sharing can help raise awareness and prevent others from being targeted.
 You can report incidents to organizations that track and analyze cyber threats, such as the Anti-Phishing Working Group (APWG) or the Internet Crime Complaint Center (IC3).
 Sharing information can also contribute to the development of new countermeasures and strategies to combat social engineering attacks.

 By reporting incidents to local authorities, you contribute to the collective effort in fighting cybercrime and protecting individuals and businesses.
 Law enforcement agencies rely on reports to identify trends, track down perpetrators, and take legal action.
-Furthermore, notifying your employer or IT department helps them address security vulnerabilities and take appropriate measures to safeguard the organization's assets and data.
+Also, notifying your employer or IT department helps them address security vulnerabilities and take appropriate measures to safeguard the organization's assets and data.

 Sharing information within your organization and the broader cybersecurity community promotes knowledge sharing and collaboration.
 It enables others to be aware of new attack techniques, recognize potential threats, and implement preventive measures.
 By actively participating in reporting and sharing incidents, you play an essential role in the collective defense against social engineering attacks.